rcabre95/dog-finder/README.md

 ### Geolocation

-Geolocation class was derived from [this article](http://janmatuschek.de/LatitudeLongitudeBoundingCoordinates#Latitude).
+Geolocation class found in `/lib/utils/distance.ts` was derived from [this article](http://janmatuschek.de/LatitudeLongitudeBoundingCoordinates#Latitude).

+### About the massive bundle size

+I know, I know.
+It's huge.
+But it's only huge because I wanted those silly dog gifs.
+It would be a reasonable size if I excluded them, but where's the fun in that?
+I will later update them into `.mov` or another file in the future to reduce its size.